simonvreeman/a-b-testing-with-google-tag-manager/README.md

 A/B testing script for Google Tag Manager
 =========================================

 It is a pretty simple script for A/B testing with [Google Tag Manager](https://www.google.com/tagmanager/) and [Google Analytics](http://www.google.com/analytics/) for measuring and analysis.
 It uses the [random macro](https://support.google.com/tagmanager/answer/2644341?hl=en#RandomNumber) of Google Tag Manager, that returns a number between 0 and 2147483647.
-It is [pseudo random](http://www.random.org/randomness/), but I run some tests and find that is random enough for A/B testing.
+It is [pseudo random](http://www.random.org/randomness/), but I run some tests and find that it is random enough for A/B testing.

 #### Google Analytics tracking
 The script will send events, custom dimensions and/or custom variables to the classic (ga.js) or universial (analytics.js) version Google Analytics.
 You can change that for your own needs.
 The custom variable is set for slot 5.
 When using the custom dimension, make sure you [configure it](https://support.google.com/analytics/answer/2709829?hl=en) in the Admin setting of your property.
 It is set for slot 20.